The Best Web Scraping Tools & Software in 2024

 When should I use Easy Web Extract?

-Unlike ScrapeBox and ScreamingFrog, Easy Web Extract does not place its main emphasis on SEO, but markets itself rather as general-purpose scraper.
+Unlike ScrapeBox and ScreamingFrog, Easy Web Extract does not place its main emphasis on SEO, but markets itself rather as a general-purpose scraper.

 With the application being limited by local system and network resources, you may experience scalability and site block issues, though.
 In this context, it may work best for small scraping jobs.